 — Utah Gun Violence Prevention Center (@UtahGVPC) February 6, 2021

-Other notable information contained in the bill is that at the end of the fiscal year a portion of the unused funds from the Concealed Weapons Account will be transferred to a different fund to help fight suicide.
+Another notable piece of information in the bill is that a portion of the unused funds from the Concealed Weapons Account will be transferred to a different fund.
+The money will be used to help fight suicide at the end of the fiscal year.

-Utah’s Constitutional Carry law won’t go into effect until May 5, 2021 but it is coming and we will be sure to update our map when it does change.
+Utah’s Constitutional Carry law won’t go into effect until May 5, 2021, but it is coming!
 As of right now, you CANNOT carry a concealed gun in Utah without a permit.